nerolation/EIPs/EIPS/eip-recent_root_references.md

 Each stored entry commits to the root source, slot, and root.
 This prevents an old root at the same array index, or a root from another root source, from satisfying a reference.

-References are limited to completed slots.
+References are limited to slots strictly before `current_slot`.
 During slot `S`, writes update index `S mod RECENT_ROOT_LENGTH`, but references to `S` are invalid and references old enough to share that index are expired.
 Current-slot writes therefore cannot invalidate currently valid references.

 No creation transaction is required.
 A root source is created implicitly when a source address first writes with a new `(source_address, salt)` pair.
 Each root source has a bounded rolling window.
 Aggregate storage grows linearly with the number of written root sources.
 State growth is paid incrementally by the writes that create storage entries.